wrgoldstein/wrgoldstein.github.io/posts/colors.md

 This starts to look garish, but it can be necessary when plotting a chart and maximum contrast is desired between different categories.
 See the [D3.js categorical schemes](https://d3js.org/d3-scale-chromatic/categorical) for examples.

 Perceptually red, blue and green tend to take up a little bit more than their fair share of space.
 The result is you can usually distinguish between two oranges better than you can between two reds of the same brightness.
-This is why depending the same relative arrangement of colors around the color wheel don't look perceptually even.
+This is why the same relative arrangement of colors around the color wheel don't look perceptually even, and some of the above generated palettes look better than others.